paulcwarren/spring-content-docs/docs/spring-content-fs-docs.md

 Spring Content supports the following implementations:-

-- Spring Content Filesystem; stores content on the Filesystem (as used in this tutorial)
+- Spring Content Filesystem; stores content as Files on the Filesystem (as used in this tutorial)

-- Spring Content S3; stores content in Amazon S3
+- Spring Content S3; stores content as Objects in Amazon S3

 - Spring Content JPA; stores content as BLOBs in the database

-- Spring Content MongoDB; stores content in Mongo's GridFs
+- Spring Content MongoDB; stores content as Resources in Mongo's GridFS

 ## Look Forward

 In this tutorial we built a simple document list web application using Spring Content.

 The majority of the work on the server-side was writing the Spring controller for handling the Content.
-Check out our next [getting started guide](spring-content-rest-docs.md) where we'll use the companion library Spring Content REST to automatically export these REST endpoints for our `FileContentRepository` saving ourselves even more work.
+Check out our next [getting started guide](spring-content-rest-docs.md) where we'll use the companion library Spring Content REST to automatically export these REST endpoints for our `FileContentStore` saving ourselves even more work.